 KARAIKUDI S. SUBRAMANIAN

-After the adoption, Subramanian moved to Chennai and lived at the original Kalakshetra, Theosophical Society with Sambasiva Iyer, who worked as a principal there.
-He was undergoing vigorous training in the foundations of Carnatic music for one year until the demise of his adoptive father in 1958.
+Following the adoption, KSS moved to Chennai and resided at the original Kalakshetra, Theosophical Society, where Sambasiva Iyer served as a principal.
+There, KSS underwent rigorous training in the foundational aspects of Karnatak music for a year until the passing of Sambasiva Iyer in 1958.

 Subbayya married Subbammal and had two children Subbarama Iyer (1883–1938) and Sambasiva Iyer (1888–1957).
-Subbarama Iyer began learning veena from his father at the age of seven and began playing concerts at the age of 12.
-He was later joined by his younger brother Sambasiva Iyer.
-Subbarama Iyer was known for his unique way of holding the veena vertically (urdhva posture) while playing.
+Subbarama Iyer began his vina training at the age of seven under his father's guidance and started performing concerts at 12 years old.
+His younger brother, Sambasiva Iyer, later joined him.
+Subbarama Iyer was known for his distinctive style of holding the vina vertically (urdhva posture) while playing.

-Ranganayaki Rajagopalan and Lakshmi Ammal’s oldest daughter, Rajeshwari Padmanabhan, came under the tutelage of Sambasiva Iyer at an early age.
-Since Sambasiva Iyer had no children, in 1957, he adopted Subramanian, son of Lakshmi, the third daughter of his brother Subbarama.
+Ranganayaki Rajagopalan as well as Lakshmi Ammal’s eldest daughter, Rajeswari Padmanabhan, came under the tutelage of Sambasiva Iyer at a young age.
+As Sambasiva Iyer had no children, he adopted Karaikudi S. Subramanian, the third child of Lakshmi Ammal, in 1957 to continue the family lineage.

-The quintessence of the Karaikudi Bani remained with Sambasiva Iyer's two well known disciples, one outside of the family, Ranganayaki (the senior most disciple) and the other within the family, Rajeswari.
-After Sambasiva Iyer's demise, Subramanian continued to learn and perform with both his sister and Ranganayaki.
-This enriched his experience of the Karaikudi Bani from two different perspectives.
-Ranganayaki and Rajeswari have both spent their life-time passing on the Karaikudi Bani in their respective ways through performance and teaching.
-The tradition is now continued by children and grand-children of the five daughters of Subbarama Iyer independently in different parts of the world.
+The quintessence of the Karaikudi Bani remained with Sambasiva Iyer's two prime disciples, one outside of the family, Ranganayaki (the senior-most disciple) and the other within the family, Rajeswari.
+After Sambasiva Iyer's passing, KSS continued to learn and perform with both.
+Ranganayaki and Rajeswari dedicated their lives to perpetuating the Karaikudi Tradition through performance and teaching.
+Today, the tradition is carried on independently by the children and grandchildren of Subbarama Iyer's five daughters in various parts of the world.

-The ‘ida’ (introvert) of Brhaddhvani breathes the ‘tradition’, which he imbibed, cherished and nourished from his own family, coupled with the values he augmented from his intimate associations with the legendary Indian music maestros of the past and present, such as Mysore Vasudevachar, Budalur Krishnamurthy Sastrigal, Semmangudi Srinivasa Iyer, M.D.
+The 'ida' (introvert) of Brhaddhvani breathes the 'tradition,' which he has imbibed, cherished, and nurtured from his own family.
+Additionally, he has enriched his musical values through close associations with legendary Indian music maestros of the past and present.
+Among them are Mysore Vasudevachar, Budalur Krishnamurthy Sastrigal, Semmangudi Srinivasa Iyer, M.D.
 Ramanathan, K.V.
-Narayanaswamy, Prof. T. Viswanathan, S. Kalyanaraman, Dr. Sripada Pinakapani, Lalgudi Jayaraman, Prof. Trichy Sankaran and the most respected erudite musician-scholar Dr. S. Seetha.
+Narayanaswamy, Prof. T. Viswanathan, S. Kalyanaraman, Dr. Sripada Pinakapani, Lalgudi Jayaraman, Prof. Trichy Sankaran, and the esteemed musician-scholar, Dr. S. Seetha.

 Dr. Karaikudi Subramanian’s contribution to music education is a pioneering attempt in music pedagogy.
 I have used his svarasthana notation in one of my publications on Pallavi singing.